 To ensure that no snakes make it to the Hawaiian Islands, there are laws against keeping them.
 Shipments are searched for stowaways or illegal imports.
-But despite the officials’ best efforts, there are some Hawaiian snakes you can find.
+But, despite the officials’ best efforts, there are some Hawaiian snakes to be found.

 Are There Snakes in Hawaii?